nengxu/dolphin/README.md

       ]
     end

+### Deploy to one specific group

+Sometimes we need to take some actions on only one specific group, which may contains arbitrary number of servers.
+Just pass the --group (or -g for short) option when issue command.
+Notice that in @group_hash, we difine a key-value pair for each group.
+So we only need to pass the key for that specific group as the -g option.

+    bin/dolphin nginx conf -t q2

+Relevant settings in bin/dolphin are:

+      @group_hash = {
+        mongo: [:mongo1, :mongo2, :mongo3, ],
+        java: [:graylog, :elasticsearch, ],
+        app: [:app1, :app2, ],
+      }

+    # apply to one target group
+    if options[:group]
+      @servers = @group_hash[options[:group].to_sym].map {|item| @server_hash[item]}
+    end

 ## Extend with custom modules

 To extend dolphin's functionality with your custom modules is easy.
 It is Ruby anyway.
 For example, to add Centos related functions: